peterhinch/micropython-epaper/README.md

 [MouserUK](http://www.mouser.co.uk/ProductDetail/Embedded-Artists/EA-LCD-009/?qs=sGAEpiMZZMt7dcPGmvnkBrNVf0ehHpp1LPMnQSPTe1M%3d).
 Also available in Europe from [Cool Components](http://www.coolcomponents.co.uk).

-Experimental support for the Adafruit [module](https://learn.adafruit.com/repaper-eink-development-board) is provided but limited to the 2.7 inch display module.
+Support for the Adafruit [module](https://learn.adafruit.com/repaper-eink-development-board) is provided but limited to the 2.7 inch display module.
+The onboard flash memory is not currently supported.

-This driver requires a Pyboard with firmware dated 28th July 2015 or later: an exception will be raised on import if this condition is not met.
+This driver requires a Pyboard with firmware dated 31st Jan 2016 or later: an exception will be raised on import if this condition is not met.
 If the facility to store fonts in Flash is employed a build with this capability must be used.
 As of 3rd March 2016 this feature has not been incorporated into the release firmware build.

+The driver is untested with the Pyboard Lite but its limited RAM indicates that it may not be successful, especially in FAST mode or modes using the Embedded Artists (EA) flash memory.

 ### Introduction

 E-paper displays have high contrast and the ability to retain an image with the power disconnected.
 They also have very low power consumption when in use.
-The Embedded Artists model supports monochrome only, with no grey scale: pixels are either on or off.
+These displays offer monochrome only, with no grey scale: pixels are either on or off.
 Further the display refresh takes time.
-The minimum update time defined by explicit delays is 1.6 seconds.
+In normal mode the minimum update time defined by explicit delays is 1.6 seconds.
 With the current driver it takes 3.5s.
 This after some efforts at optimisation.
 A time closer to 1.6s might be achieved by writing key methods in Assembler but I have no plans to do this.
-It is considerably faster than the Arduino code and as fast as the best alternative board I have seen.
+It is considerably faster than the Arduino code and as fast (in this mode) as the best alternative board I have seen.

 The Embedded Artists (EA) rev D display includes an LM75 temperature sensor and a 4MB flash memory chip.
 The driver provides access to the current temperature.
 The display driver does not use the